matrix-org/synapse/docs/development/synapse_architecture/streams.md

 We only ever treat this as a multiple single-writer streams as there is no important ordering between cache invalidations.
 (Invalidations are self-contained facts; and the invalidations commute/are idempotent).

+### Writing to streams

+Writers need to track:
+ - track their current position.
+ - their facts currently awaiting completion.

+At startup,
+ - the current position of that writer can be found by querying the database (which suggests that facts need to be written to the database atomically, in a transaction); and
+ - there are no facts awaiting completion.

+To reserve a stream ID:

+To write a fact to the stream:

+To complete a fact:

+When writing a fact has completed and no earlier fact is awaiting completion, the writer can advance its current position in that stream.
+Upon doing so it emits an `RDATA` message, once for every fact between the old and the new stream ID.

 ### Subscribing to streams

-We have described streams as a data structure, but not how to listen to them for changes.

-Writers track their current position.
-At startup, they can find this by querying the database (which suggests that facts need to be written to the database atomically, in a transaction).
+Readers need to track:

+At startup:

+To learn about new facts:

 Readers need to track the current position of every writer.
 At startup, they can find this by contacting each writer with a `REPLICATE` message,